Stay safe on holiday

 - Please disinfect your hands every time you go to the buffet.
 A hygiene stand or a bottle of anti-bacterial spray will be placed in front of the buffet

-- Keep a distance of 1 metre to people who are not part of your family or visitor group.
+- Keep a distance to people who are not part of your family or visitor group.

 The wellness area